 Most of us do not have to think twice about this question.
 WE KNOW!
-Our whole life and thinking is centered in drugs in one form or another, the getting and using and finding ways and means to get more.
-We use to live and live to use.
-Very simply an addict is a man or woman whose life is controlled by drugs.
+Our whole life and thinking was centered in drugs in one form or another-the getting and using and finding ways and means to get more.
+We lived to use and used to live.
+Very simply, an addict is a man or woman whose life is controlled by drugs.
 We are people in the grip of a continuing and progressive illness whose ends are always the same: jails, institutions and death.

-Those of us who have found the program of Narcotics Anonymous do not have to think twice about the question: Who is an addict?
+T hose of us who have found the program of Narcotics Anonymous do not have to think twice about the question: Who is an addict?
 We know!
 The following is our experience.

-As addicts, we are people whose use of any mind-altering, mood-changing substance causes a problem in any area of life.
+As addicts, we are people whose use of any mind-altering, moodchanging substance causes a problem in any area of life.
 Addiction is a disease which involves more than simple drug use.
 Some of us believe that our disease was present long before the first time we used.